 A way to establish credit.
+If you're trying to establish credit or get a loan with a scarce credit history, having an established banking relationship with the lender may help you get a loan.
+It's not a sure thing, of course, but it could be one mark in your favor.
 A good credit record means that you have a better chance of qualifying for a loan, and possibly getting a better (meaning lower) interest rate on a loan.
 This means that you may be able to pay less money (in interest) for the amount of any money you have to borrow.
-Therefore, putting your money in a bank may benefit you when it comes to applying for a loan or mortgage on that same bank, even if you have higher fees on your accounts.

 A sense of comfort and tradition.
 Many bank customers are just more accustomed to walking into a bank or using their bank's online services.
 Some people may feel more comfortable with bank services and like having their money in one place.
 Other people are just reluctant to change their banking practices, or they may value a nearby, in-branch relationship that may be easier to find at a local bank.